reflections on generative AIs

-The good, the bad, and the evil.
+The not so bad, the bad, and the very bad.

 Searching for information